alljoyn/extras-webdocs/docs/develop/building/linux/build-source.md

 ### Running the Java junit tests

-The junit tests are always built at the same time as the Java bindings.
-The junit tests are specifically designed to test the Java bindings.
+The junit tests will be built when building Java bindings.

-Open a terminal window, type the following commands:
+To run the tests, open a terminal window and type the following commands:

 ```sh
 $ cd $AJ_ROOT/core/alljoyn/
 $ ant test -DOS=linux -DCPU=x86_64 -DVARIANT=debug
 ```

-Find the HTML version of the results in the following location:
+This will generate results formatted in an HTML document.
+This can be found in the following location:
 * $AJ_ROOT/core/alljoyn/build/linux/x86_64/debug/test/java/reports/junit/

 ### Additional projects